BSc (Hons) Sport and Exercise Psychology

 BSc MSc PhD CPsychol – Senior Lecturer in Psychology

-Zöe recently joined AECC as a Senior Lecturer in the newly formed School of Psychology, Sport and Physical Activity.
+Zöe is a Senior Lecturer in Psychology within the School of Psychology, Sport and Physical Activity.
 She is a Chartered Psychologist specialising in visual performance in elite athletes – and area in which she has been working for over a decade.

 The BSc (Hons) Sport and Exercise Psychology course is delivered through a range of lectures, seminars, tutorials and demonstrations, alongside supervised workshops, project supervision, practical classes, guided independent study, work-based learning, small group learning, guest lectures, role-play activities and case study analysis.

 You will learn through a variety of teaching styles, including formative and summative assessment methods which are placed throughout our psychology units promoting a deeper learning.
 You will make the most of our on-site laboratory testing facilities, with more traditional coursework, essays, presentations, group work, and practical skills assessments.